What Does Pride and Prejudice Mean?

 Below are the meanings of prejudice by Oxford Learners Dictionary.

-“An unreasonable dislike of or for a person, group, custom, etc., especially when it is based on their race, religion, sex, etc.”
+“An unreasonable dislike of or preference for a person, group, custom, etc., especially when it is based on their race, religion, sex, etc.”

 Meaning of Prejudice in Merriam Webster Dictionary: